AREA OF SPECIALTY

 After his five years at Charity Hospital, Dr. Joseph traveled to New Zealand to do specialty fellowship training in arthroscopic knee surgery and sports medicine.
 This proved to be an invaluable life experience, in addition to learning new techniques while treating international rugby players.
 Dr. Joseph found his year in New Zealand taught him to appreciate how the rest of the world sees the United States, something that is easy for Americans to forget.

 Following his year in New Zealand, Dr. Joseph went on to complete a second year-long fellowship in upper extremity and hand surgery in Albuquerque, New Mexico.
 This gave him additional training in elbow, wrist, and hand surgery in a busy university teaching hospital.
-The combination of specialty fellowships and a backgro und in the 'knife and gun' club of New Orleans, Dr. Joseph has solid training.
+With the combination of specialty fellowships and a background in the 'knife and gun' club of New Orleans, Dr. Joseph has solid training.

 His passion for orthopaedics began here in Vail.
 As a 22-year-old emergency room technician in Vail, he was introduced to the many flavors of orthopaedic injuries common in the mountains.
 In the summers, his work as a whitewater river guide reaffirmed the importance of an active mountain lifestyle to people of all ages.
 This experience inspired his dream to return to Colorado as an orthopaedic surgeon in 2006.

 Dr. Joseph fully appreciates that patients here are often highly motivated and driven to heal.
 With the right care and direction, these patients are most likely to experience a full recovery, something that is rewarding both to Dr. Joseph and, most importantly, his patients.
 His orthopaedic interests include ski and snowboard trauma, including tendon and ligament injuries.
 He also has expertise in treating tendonitis, carpal tunnel, and hand and wrist problems.